mwittig/pimatic-probe/README.md

 By default, HttpProbe accepts responses with any HTTP status code.
 This may not be satisfactory as this way you will not be able to detect HTTP-specific errors, such as 404 (Not Found) or 502 (Bad Gateway).
 If you require a specific accept pattern you can set the property `acceptedStatusCodes` which holds an array of accepted status codes.
-The value 0 is provided to allow all status codes by default. **Warning Notice: Do not set username and password as part of the URL as this has been deprecated and it presents a security risk!**
+The value 0 is provided to allow all status codes by default.

     {
         "id": "probe2",